chrisloy/lisc/README.md

 Overview
 ---
 This is a toy LISP interpreter written in pure Scala.
-It is still early days and plenty of language features are missing, but the code is in at least runnable, with a very basic REPL.
+It is still early days and plenty of language features are missing, but the code is at least runnable, with a very basic REPL.

 Usage
 ---